devharry20/Invoice-Generator/README.md

 ## Instructions

-Clone or download the project and use `docker build -t invoice-generator .` to build the image, and `docker run -d -p 5000:5000 invoice-generator` to run the image
+Clone or download the project and use `docker build -t invoice-generator .` to build the image \
+`docker run -d -p 5000:5000 invoice-generator` to run the image

 ## Examples